aretecode/aj/README.md

-# jx
+# ja
-Smallest ajax library with differentiations according to the use case. (a)J(a)X
+Smallest ajax library with differentiations according to the use case.

 Include and use the ones you want.